zdesiatnyk/elementor-registration-form/README.md

  * Author URI: http://www.zachdesiatnyk.com
  */ <br>

 Once Complete, move onto your plugin.
 Here is what I created but here is the reference to the official [Elementor Form API](https://developers.elementor.com/forms-api/).
-Create your parameters which will consist of Elementor's method to create new users and the name of your function (which we are about to create).
+Create your parameters which will consist of Elementor's method to create new users and the name of your function (which we are about to create). <br>

 add_action( 'elementor_pro/forms/new_record', 'choice_elementor_form_user_registration', 10, 2);